-- When used with the string or char_variable options, execute concatenates the supplied strings and variables to execute the resulting Transact-SQL command.
-This form of the execute command may be used in SQL batches, procedures, and triggers. - You cannot supply string and char_variable options to execute the following commands: begin transaction, commit, connect to, declare cursor, rollback, dump transaction, dbcc, set, use, or nested execute commands. - You can specify the create view command using execute, but only in SQL batches.
-You cannot use create view in procedures, either as a static command or as a string parameter to execute.
+- When used with the string or char\variable options, execute concatenates the supplied strings and variables to execute the resulting Transact-SQL command.
+This form of the execute command may be used in SQL batches, procedures, and triggers. - You cannot supply string and char\variable options to execute the following commands: begin transaction, commit, connect to, declare cursor, rollback, dump transaction, dbcc, set, use, or nested execute commands. - The contents of the string or char\variable options cannot reference local variables declared in the SQL batch or procedure.

-• The contents of the string or char_variable options cannot reference local variables declared in the SQL batch or procedure. • string and char_variable options can be concatenated to create new tables.
+string and char\variable options can be concatenated to create new tables.
 Within the same SQL batch or procedure, however, the table created with execute is visible only to other execute commands.
 After the SQL batch or procedure has completed, the dynamically-created table is persistent and visible to other commands.

-Standards ANSI SQL - Compliance level: Transact-SQL extension.
-Permissions execute permission defaults to the owner of the procedure, who can transfer it to other users.
-The permission to execute Transact-SQL commands defined with the string or char_variable options is checked against the user executing the command, unless the procedure was set up using the execution mode "dynamic ownership chain".
-See sp_procxmode for more information.
+execute permission defaults to the owner of the procedure, who can transfer it to other users.

+The permission to execute Transact-SQL commands defined with the string or char\variable options is checked against the user executing the command, unless the procedure was set up using the execution mode "dynamic ownership chain".
+See sp\procxmode for more information.
-Event Audit option Command or access n audited Information in extrainfo

-38 exec_procedu re Execution of a • Roles - Current active roles

-procedure • Keywords or options - NULL

-Previous value - NULL

-Current value - NULL

-• Other information - All input parameters

-• Proxy information - Original login name, if set proxy in effect

-39 exec_trigger Execution of a trigger • Roles - Current active roles

-• Keywords or options - NULL

-Previous value - NULL

-Current value - NULL

-Other information - NULL

-Proxy information - Original login name, if set proxy in effect
+Event Audit option Command or access audited Information in extrainfo 38 exec_procedure Execution of a Roles - Current active roles procedure Keywords or options - NULL Previous value - NULL Current value - NULL Other information - All input parameters • Proxy information - Original login name, if set proxy in effect 39 exec_trigger Execution of a trigger • Roles - Current active roles • Keywords or options - NULL • Previous value - NULL • Current value - NULL • Other information - NULL • Proxy information - Original login name, if set proxy in effect fetch

-See also Commands create procedu re, drop procedure, return
+Commands create procedure, drop procedure, return

-System procedures sp_ad sp_dropextendedproc, sp_hel dextendedproc, sp_depends, ptext, sp_procxmode